Ciaran McCarthy: Storylines

-In November 2010, Ciaran is offered a job at The Joinery, the new bar being opened by Leanne Battersby and Nick Tilsley, but struggles to tell landlady Liz McDonald (Beverley Callard) that he is quitting his job at the Rovers.
+In November 2010, Ciaran is offered a job at The Joinery, the new bar being opened by Leanne Battersby (Jane Danson) and Nick Tilsley (Ben Price), but struggles to tell landlady Liz McDonald (Beverley Callard) that he is quitting his job at the Rovers.
 In the end, he quits by post, resulting in Liz attempting to bar him from the pub, only for Michelle to quit her job there as well out of loyalty to Ciaran.
 Ciaran begins his job at The Joinery and later steals the recipe of a hotpot from The Rovers, which has been served by Betty Williams (Betty Driver) for over 40 years.
 This angers Betty and Liz who claim they have seen rats in The Joinery to scare potential customers off.
 At Peter's stag night, The Joinery explodes with all the partygoers, including Ciaran, inside.
 He helps the injured, including carrying ex-fiancée Sunita from the rubble, until the ambulance arrives.
 In January 2011, Ciaran is offered a job on a cruise and accepts although Michelle does not want him to; so he decides to leave.
 On his last night, Michelle turns up late from a meeting which annoys him.
 Neither one of them want to admit they are wrong, so Ciaran leaves.
 On 24 January 2011, Ciaran returns and asks Michelle to join him on the cruise.
 Michelle accepts his offer and they leave together while kissing in the back of the taxi.

 In November 2011, Ciaran and Michelle return to Weatherfield and announced their engagement.
 They are shocked to discover that Carla has been raped by Frank Foster (Andrew Lancel).
 Michelle and Ciaran initially want to marry in The Bahamas but later decide to marry in Manchester.
 Ciaran is given a job at the Bistro by Nick.
 Michelle gives him the deposit for the wedding venue they choose but when Ciaran arrives it has already closed.
 He partakes in a game of poker with Peter, Dev, Kirk Sutherland (Andrew Whyment) and Karl Munro (John Michie).
 He insults Karl and later gambles the deposit which he loses to Karl.
 Ciaran asks Peter to lend him money to pay the deposit but he refuses.
 Ciaran pretends to be co-owner of the Bistro and plans to cater for a client while keeping the money for himself without telling Nick.
 Nick discovers this plot, so Ciaran is sacked and takes the money from Ciaran; which he was given to him by the customer.
 Michelle finds out that Ciaran lost the deposit.
 Michelle agrees not to marry Ciaran and to leave Weatherfield to return to the cruise ship.
 Michelle changes her mind and Ciaran leaves Weatherfield alone.